How to stripe a lawn And Other Mowing Tips

 - Following the same stripes for several cuts “burns in” the stripes to make them stronger, but too many passes in the same spot can create ruts and turn marks, so be sure to alternate stripes in different directions to give your lawn a break.

-Nothing makes a lawn look prettier than proper mowing, and knowing how to stripe a lawn will help you stand out against your neighbors, especially if the lawn is being fertilizer with our Picture Perfect Program.
-Be sure to call our office today to get on your way to having an amazing lawn!
+Nothing makes a lawn look prettier than proper mowing, and knowing how to stripe a lawn will help you stand out against your neighbors, especially if the lawn is being fertilized and treated with our Picture Perfect Program.
+If your lawn isn’t Picture Perfect Green, call our office today to explore our treatment programs to get on your way to having an amazing lawn!

 Don’t for get to subscribe to our YouTube channel for all kinds of tips and tricks, also with a lot of education information for your lawn care.